Wind turbines on public display

 The great majority of wind turbines around the world belong to individuals or corporations who use them to generate electric power or to perform mechanical work.
 As such, wind turbines are primarily designed to be working devices.
-However, the large size and height above surroundings of modern industrial wind turbines, combined with their moving rotors, often makes them among the most conspicuous objects in their areas.
+However, the large size and height above surroundings of modern industrial wind turbines, combined with their moving rotors, often make them among the most conspicuous objects in their areas.
 A few localities have exploited the attention-getting nature of wind turbines by placing them on public display, either with visitor centers on their bases, or with viewing areas farther away.
 The wind turbines themselves are generally of conventional horizontal-axis, three-bladed design, and generate power to feed electrical grids, but they also serve the unconventional roles of technology demonstration, public relations, and education.